jacobworrel/react-redux-boilerplate/README.md

  * Axios

 #### Installation
-After cloning this repo onto your machine, please run the following commands in your terminal to run the app locally:
+After forking/cloning this repo onto your machine, please run the following commands in your terminal to run the app locally:
 ```sh
 $ npm install
 $ npm run dev